samibenameur/jam-py-v7/README.md

 ## Jam.py is a web front-end application generator that works with both existing databases and newly created ones.
 ## With Monaco editor!

-## This is forked jam.py to continue the support and development, since Andrew is retiring from jam.py project.
-The GH organisation name is jam.py-v5, since we are hoping to release official v7 this year (2025).
+## This is forked jam.py to continue the support and development, since Andrew retired from jam.py project.
+The v7 is now fully released.
+Please find v5 archive in here: https://github.com/jam-py-v5/jam-py/

 ## The LLMS-full.txt is released:
 https://jampy-docs-v7.readthedocs.io/en/latest/llms-full.txt